Vincent-Mutua/MOBILE-DEV/README.md

 # MOBILE-DEV

-# Mobile-Dev - Movie Recommendation App
+# MovieApp - Movie Recommendation App

-Mobile-Dev is a Kotlin-based movie and TV show recommendation app that helps users find movies and TV shows to watch based on their preferences.
-It integrates with the TMDb API to provide up-to-date content on movies, TV shows, and more.
+MovieApp is a Kotlin-based movie and TV show recommendation app that helps users find movies and TV shows to watch based on their preferences.
+It integrates with the TMDb API to provide up-to-date content on movies and TV shows.

 ## Features

-- **Home Screen**: Displays previews of other pages like 'My List,' 'Recommendations,' 'Settings,' and 'Search' through fragments and activities.
+- **Home Screen**: Displays previews of other pages like 'Trending Movies,' 'Trending Series,' 'Popular Movies' through composable functions.
 - **Movie Recommendations**: Get personalized recommendations based on the user's watch history or preferences.
 - **Search Functionality**: Search for movies and TV shows using keywords.
-- **My List**: Users can create a personalized list of favorite movies and TV shows.
-- **Settings**: Customize the app's functionality, such as theme settings or notification preferences.
+- **Bottom Navigation bar**: Integrated with navigation functionality to other screens like "Movies", "Series" and "Profile".
+- **Settings**: View and edit user profile information.

 ## Technologies Used

 - **Kotlin**: The primary programming language for the app.
 - **TMDb API**: Provides movie and TV show data.
-- **Fragments and Activities**: Used to manage the app's user interface.
+- **Composable functions**: Used to manage the app's user interface.
 - **ViewModel & LiveData**: For managing UI-related data in a lifecycle-conscious way.
 - **Retrofit**: For API calls to fetch movie and TV show data.
 - **Glide/Picasso**: For image loading and caching.
+- **Firebase**: For setting up user authentication
-- **Room Database**: For saving user data like My List and preferences locally.
+- **Firestore**: For storing user data.

 ## Setup Instructions